 We understand keeping up with passwords can be painful and can be why bad password habits are formed.
 In the U.S., the average email address is associated with 130 accounts; that's a LOT of passwords to keep track.
-Just like maintaining a healthy diet, there are good habits to maintain secure accounts and they aren't always easy!
-We will be discussing the importance of multi-factor authentication, using different passwords, and stronger passwords, to stay more secure for your business online accounts.
+Just like maintaining a healthy diet, there are good habits to secure accounts and they aren't always easy!
+Multi-factor authentication is one example of a good security habit to protect your accounts.

 In the more recent years, Cybercriminals have advanced their techniques.
 Account logins are one of the easiest ways for criminals to access your data, and previously breached accounts can become targets for another attack.
 1 out of 5 American consumers have experienced an online account compromise.